bigratmonster/bigrat.monster/readme.md

 If you would like to remove content due to copyright reasons, please don't submit a DMCA 😢
 Please [contact me][email-copyright] or open an [issue] (select "Copyright issue" when choosing templates) and I'll sort this out.

+## Host this website yourself

+Please follow the instructions in [usage.md].

 # [merch.bigrat.monster]